The last two weeks have seen me cover (though not extensively) five out of six counties in what is formerly ‘Nyanza Province.’

 A sight for sore eyes.
 Cliche, I know, but it really is.

-..And this is why I was extremely disappointed when I finally made my way to the Kisumu Museum.
+I was extremely disappointed when I finally made my way to the Kisumu Museum.
+Ideally, I should find a fairly good amount of information about Nyanza and its people in the regional museum.

 What did I expect?
 I will tell you.